PostgreSqlStan/postgresqlstan.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About this Site"
+author_profile: true
 header:
-  image: assets/images/ARP_2600.jpg
+  image: assets/headers/1-2.jpeg
-  caption: "[Original by Esa Kotilainen](https://commons.wikimedia.org/wiki/File:ARP_2600_panel,_Energo_2011.jpg), [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/), via Wikimedia Commons"
+  caption: "[Original by Brucewaters](https://commons.wikimedia.org/wiki/File:M31,_the_Andromeda_Galaxy,_Killarney_Provincial_Park_Observatory.jpg), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0), via Wikimedia Commons"
 ---

 I created this site to share knowledge, tips, links and thoughts about command line software I use for web publishing, data wrangling, and other related tasks.